How to Factory Reset Your Router

 Is it safe to reset my Wi-Fi router?

 Resetting a Wi-Fi router is safe and often necessary for troubleshooting some network issues.
 To avoid any issues during and following a reset, back up any important configurations and ensure that you have access to the default login credentials.
-This is important, as the router will return to its original factory settings, erasing all configurations, including network names, passwords, and custom settings.

 How often should I reset my router?